muratk3n/thirdwave/en/README.md

 ---

-"Over the past year and a half, Trump [has] largely achieved their goal of choking off the flow of unauthorized immigrants into the United States — especially families from Central America, many of whom come with the intention of requesting asylum. ....
+"Trump [has] largely achieved their goal of choking off the flow of unauthorized immigrants into the United States — especially families from Central America, many of whom come with the intention of requesting asylum. ....

 But the coronavirus has given the U.S. its most robust tool yet for repelling asylum-seekers.
 An order signed by the U.S. Centers for